The Psychology of Racism, Identity, Diversity, and Equity (PRIDE) Lab

 PRINCIPAL INVESTIGATOR

-Outside the lab, Dr. Howard enjoys traveling, training capoeira, working on music (hip-hop), attending spoken word open mics, and eating good food.
+Outside the lab and classroom, Dr. Howard enjoys traveling, training capoeira, working on music (hip-hop), attending spoken word open mics, and eating good food.

 Samantha Tellefsen